-Nordic Insurance Company Gjensidige had a paper form for car injury claims that they wanted to be digitised.
-When we started looking into the process, we found that it had a lot of questions and felt cumbersome for the users.
-Were really all the questions necessary for all claims?
+Nordic insurance company Gjensidige had a paper form for car injury claims that they wanted to be digitised.
+Having analysed the process, we found out that it had a lot of questions and it felt cumbersome for the users.
+Were all the questions really necessary for all claims?

-Digitizing existing processes is not about moving an existing process from paper onto a screen.
-So when starting a project, we always start asking why.
-More often than not, the answer when we ask why things are the way they are is that they have always been that way.
+Digitalizing existing processes is not only about moving an existing process from paper onto a screen.
+So when starting a project, we always start with asking why.
+More often than not, the answer to why things are the way they are is that they have always been that way.

-When building Gjensidige's new car claims app, we started out looking for any unnecessary questions from the form.
-We started to review how the answers to the questions in the paper form were used in the organisation - in what cases did a question really need to be answered?
-What we found surprised everyone — a lot of the data gathered weren't critical anywhere in the organisation!
-In addition, we found that a lot of cases would always lead to an approval — seems like a candidate for automation!
+When building Gjensidige's new car claims app, we started out filtering out unnecessary questions from the form.
+And then we reviewed how the organisation used the collected answers — in what cases did a question really need to be answered?
+Our findings surprised everyone — a lot of the data gathered weren't important anywhere in the organisation!
+In addition, we found out that a lot of cases would always lead to an approval — seems like a candidate for automation!

-When listening in to actual customers calling the Gjensidige call centre, we noticed that the call centre representatives did not perform an "interrogation" of the customer.
-What they did we found was that they responded to the customers' concerns: will I be able to make it to my appointment?
+When listening in on actual customers' calls at the Gjensidige call centre, we noticed that the call centre representatives did not interrogate the customer in any form or manner.
+Instead they responded to the customers' concerns: will I be able to make it to my appointment?
 Will the insurance cover all the costs?
 Can I just leave my keys inside the car?

-We turned this learning into a design principle in the app we built: help the customer with his or her priorities.
+Turning what we had learned into a design principle in the app we built, we aim to help the customer with his or her priorities.